quicwg/base-drafts/draft-ietf-quic-transport.md

 After validating a client address, the server MAY send an updated address validation token to the client ({{address-validation}}).

-When validation of an address fails, the server SHOULD revert back to using the last validated client address, absent which the server MUST close the connection.

 #### Committing to a New Address

-When a server receives a packet containing a frame other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING from a client address with a packet number that is the largest seen thus far on the connection, the server commits to this client address.
+When a server receives a packet containing a frame other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING from a client address with a packet number that is the largest seen thus far on the connection, the server "commits" to this client address.
 The server MUST send all subsequent packets, with the exception of those containing PATH_RESPONSE and PATH_CHALLENGE frames, to this address.

-PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are used for probing a network path, and a client MAY use them arbitrarily to check reachability to the server from specific client addresses.
-Receiving only these frames MUST NOT cause the server to commit to a new address.
+PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are used for probing a network path.
+Receiving these frames MUST NOT cause the server to commit to a new address.

-Receiving a packet from a new address but with a packet number that is not the largest seen thus far suggests that this packet is reordered, and therefore MUST NOT cause the server to change its commitment.
+Receiving a packet from a new address but with a packet number that is not the largest seen thus far suggests that a reordered packet was received and MUST NOT cause the server to change its commitment.

-Upon committing to a new address, absent other information about the new path, the server SHOULD reset its congestion controller and roundtrip time estimator to start new estimations.
+Upon committing to a new address, the server SHOULD reset its congestion controller and roundtrip time estimator to start new estimations.

-When a server receives a packet from a new client address that causes it to commit to this new address, it MAY abandon any address validation that may be in progress to a different client address.
-The server however SHOULD NOT ignore any subsequently received PATH_RESPONSE frames from the abandoned address, since the server may need to revert back to this address if the new validation fails.
+When a server receives a packet from a new client address that causes it to commit to this new address, it may still need to validate the new client address.
+The server MAY abandon any address validation already in progress to a different client address.
+The server however SHOULD NOT ignore any subsequently received PATH_RESPONSE frames from the abandoned address, since the server may need to revert back to a validated but abandoned address if the later validation fails.

+### Loss Detection and Congestion Control

+There may be apparent reordering at the receiver when an endpoint sends data and probes from/to multiple addresses during the migration period, since the two resulting paths may have different rountrip times.
+A receiver of packets on multiple paths will still send ACK frames covering all received packets.

+Both endpoints use one congestion control and one loss recovery context, as described in {{QUIC-RECOVERY}}.
+A sender MAY make an exception for probe packets so that their loss detection is independent and does not unduly cause the congestion controller to reduce its sending rate.

+For instance, an endpoint may run a separate alarm when a PATH_CHALLENGE is sent, which is disarmed when the corresponding PATH_RESPONSE is received.
+If the alarm fires before the PATH_RESPONSE is received, the endpoint might send a new PATH_CHALLENGE, and restart the alarm, but for a longer period of time.

 ### Privacy Implications of Connection Migration {#migration-linkability}